By David Hobbs

 God has always desired relationship with mankind.
 Therefore it’s sad that most Christians couldn’t explain the meaning of I John 1:3 [KJV]--truly our fellowship is with the Father, and with his Son Jesus Christ, or what Jesus meant when He said to the backslidden church in Rev. 3:20 [Living Bible]--If anyone hears me calling him and opens the door, I will come in and fellowship with him and he with me.

 The 1 John passage has the idea of partnership—our partnership is with the Father and the Son, like we are partners in the family business.
-We’re partners in the business by sharing in the work of the gospel and building up the Kingdom, but also part of the family in the family business
+We’re partners in the business by sharing in the work of the gospel and building up the Kingdom, but also part of the family in the family business.

 We don’t go home at 5 o’clock until the next day at 8.
 We go home with the Father and the Son for a loving, family meal and quality time together in the evening.
 This is the meaning in the second passage, from Rev. 3, where Jesus says if we hear Him knocking and open the door of our hearts, He will come in and share a meal with us—the family sharing sweet fellowship times together.